 The above described remedies represent a good group of supports which should help to improve your child’s health, and may also improve many of his symptoms and problems.

 Autism is very complex, and there are many more interventions, sometimes including prescription medications which may be needed to make further gains.
 These include herbal supplements, sulfur supports (glutathione, NAC, Epsom salt baths, MSM, taurine), other vitamins (B’s, K, E, carotenoids, biopterin), amino acids, laxatives, prescription or natural antimicrobials (for parasites, yeast, bacteria) both, hormones (thyroid, cortisol, growth hormone, oxytocin, secretin), detoxification remedies (chelation, intravenous remedies, etc.), anticonvulsant medications, intestinal anti-inflammatories, and so on.
 As we learn more about autism, promising new remedies emerge, which are especially helpful with some of our children.

-It is evident as you begin to consider the complexity of childhood illnesses, that working with an open-minded, well-trained health professional is optimal.
+It is evident as you begin to consider the complexity of childhood illnesses, that working with an open-minded, well-trained health professional is optimal because nobody can be sure 100% on what causes autism.
 Our purpose is to support you and your child in your healing world.
 We are here to support you with in-person visits, video-conferencing, and phone consultations.
 There are also many MAPS certified practitioners throughout the United States.
 Alternatively, check out our Treatment Resources page, join communities of like-minded parents such as TACA and autism360.org, and begin to intervene on behalf of your child.